 In the Philippines, we seem to believe that pregnant women have food cravings that are brought about by their pregnancies.
-In Tagalog, we call this paglilihi (noun). it can be green mangoes, peanuts, or crabs, whatever the pregnant woman wants, she should get, or so we've been told.
+In Tagalog, we call this paglilihi. it can be green mangoes, peanuts, or crabs, whatever the pregnant woman wants, she should get, or so we've been told.

 Scientifically though, paglilihi is just attributed to the narcissistic tendencies that a pregnant woman would have.

 Today though, it is only the verb entoja which is used a lot in the Chabacano language.
 Mostly, the word entoja is used to refer to the strong and sometimes strange food cravings of a pregnant woman.
 In all honesty, I never knew that this word could be used to refer to the food cravings of a man or a non pregnant woman.
-It's also unclear to me if the young people today think that this word can only be applied to non pregnant persons and men.
-It is also strange that the verb entoja is not included in the Camins dictionary so it seems like it is a recent word that evolved from the word entojada.
+I'm sure most young people today didn't know this.
+It is also strange that the verb entoja is not included in the Camins dictionary.

 Here are some example sentences:

 Chabacano: Ta entoja si Maria kay preñada le.

 English: Maria is having strong food cravings, she is pregnant.

 Chabacano: Compra mangga hilaw kay ta entoja si Fely.